MiriNajme/PM4Moodle/MOODLE_SETUP.md

 This guide explains how to download and install Moodle on your local computer (Windows or Mac) and connect it to a database app such as HeidiSQL.

+> 💡 **Not needed for the Docker demo.**
+> If you only want to try PM4Moodle — including a live, editable Moodle — use the
+> [Docker Demo Guide](DOCKER_DEMO.md) instead.
+It provides Moodle and the test
+> database for you, with nothing to install but Docker.
+Follow the guide below
+> only if you want your own local Moodle installation.

 ---

 ## 1. Download Moodle